BrunoVernay/VM-images-packer/Readme.md

 See the script `proxy-cleaner.sh`

 The proxy will be configured for DNF and as an environment variable.
-Look at the post installation in kickstart files.
+This is done in a shell provisioner.

-TODO: Since the Installation itself does not use the corporate proxy anymore I could refactor to use a shell provisioner to setup the proxy.
+Also do not forget to configure the local RPM cache (/etc/squid/squid.conf) to use the Corporate proxy.

 #### Squid local RPM cache

 To avoid repetitive downloads of the same RPM, I setup a local cache with Squid and Apache on my local laptop.

 Once installed (see below), you can launch it with `rpm-cache/start.sh` I did not make it permanent, because I do not want to have Squid and Apache and security settings always on.
-You kickstart file must then use http://10.0.2.2/ or http://192.168.56.1/ depending on the interface setup in the packer template.
+Your kickstart file must then use http://10.0.2.2/ or http://192.168.56.1/ depending on the interface setup in the packer template.

 Inspiration:
 - I mostly copied this https://www.berrange.com/posts/2015/12/09/setting-up-a-local-caching-proxy-for-fedora-yum-repositories/